• Skip to primary navigation

 • More Fruity Dessert Recipes

-💙 Why You’ll Love This Recipe for Lemon and Blueberry Cookies
+💙 Why You’ll Love These Lemon Blueberry Cookies

-• No chill required – These cookies go straight into the oven once mixed.
+• No chill dough – You can mix, scoop, and bake right away.
 No need to refrigerate or rest the dough.

 Overhead image of the ingredients for lemon and blueberry cookies.

-• Unsalted butter, room temperature – Helps create soft, tender cookies with a delicate crumb.
+• Butter and sugar for soft, tender cookies with a delicate crumb

-• Almond and vanilla extract – Adds depth and a subtle bakery-style sweetness.
+• Almond and vanilla extract add depth and a subtle bakery-style sweetness.

 Best Results: Baking in Grams